SergioCoboLopez/ELN_Sergio/docs/may_23/week_1.md

 Tomorrow: I would print the paper, read it, and make a list of what needs to be changed or corrected.
 The main focus should be on making sure the first two or three pages look as good as possible.

 I would also write down my outline of the presentation for the ESA and work a bit on the goals.

+Ask Greg how to measure carrying capacity.

+Cada molecula vector representation

+Tomorrow: at the very least, print paper and take it to Toni.
+Make a list of the things you want to prioritize.
+Think about abstract.
+Maybe upload code with corrections.